 So, Berry Bros. & Rudd, was tasked with creating a fortifying spirit that would keep the King warm and sprightly as he drove around.
 The company has been slinging spirits since 1698 when Widow Bourne set up her shop across from St. James’ palace.
 Still there today, Berry Bros. & Rudd remains the oldest wine and spirits merchant in the UK, maybe even the entire world.
 As the official supplier to the Royal Family since 1760, they were the natural choice.

 In 1903, King Edward VII and the world were given The King’s Ginger, a spicy ginger brandy.
-It’s currently made for Berry Bros. & Rudd in Holland, where each year, a ton of ginger per year is finely chopped, soaked in water, spends four weeks softening in a neutral spirit, then gets a dash of lemon oil distillate (more delicious than it sounds), and finally, gets bottled with sugar.
+It’s currently made for Berry Bros. & Rudd in Holland, where a ton of ginger per year is finely chopped, soaked in water, spends four weeks softening in a neutral spirit, then gets a dash of lemon oil distillate (more delicious than it sounds), and finally, gets bottled with sugar.

 You can enjoy the high-alcohol, royal tibble either on its own or in a variety of cocktails, even in your cooking, though please don’t drink it while driving.